 Think you’ve got what it takes?

-- Analyzes situations, anticipates potential problem, and detects changes in patient status
+• Analyzes situations, anticipates potential problems, and detects changes in patient status

 Skills & Requirements

 • Bachelor’s degree in nursing, associate’s degree, or technical diploma in nursing with acceptance or current enrollment in a BSN program and signed agreement or an associate’s degree in a related field accepted by the Texas Board of Nursing for the purposes of obtaining and maintaining an RN license required or must be currently enrolled in a nursing bridge program working toward an MSN with a verified BSN-equivalency or a signed agreement.

 • RN License by Texas Board of Nursing or Nurse License Compact

 • CPR – Basic Life Support from the American Heart Association

 • The ability to demonstrate positive and appropriate interpersonal skills, good time and resource management skills, flexibility, strong oral and written communication skills, knowledge of unit-specific equipment, and knowledge of the nursing process, critical thinking skills, PALS, and interdisciplinary collaboration